eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 4.1 Design principles

-To effectively translate the European Digital Identity Regulation into a user-friendly, privacy-focused, and secure technical architecture, establishing design principles is crucial.
+To effectively translate the European Digital Identity Regulation into a User-friendly, privacy-focused, and secure technical architecture, establishing design principles is crucial.
 These principles, rooted in the regulatory framework and enriched by industry best practices, will serve as fundamental guidelines.
-This approach ensures compliance with requirements emphasizing user-centricity, privacy, security, and cross-border interoperability.
-It demonstrates a commitment to both regulatory alignment and excellence in the EUDI Wallet\'s design.
+This approach ensures compliance with requirements emphasizing User-centricity, privacy, security, and cross-border interoperability.
+It demonstrates a commitment to both regulatory alignment and excellence in the Wallet\'s design.

 #### 4.1.1 User-centricity

-The EUDI Wallet prioritises user-centricity as a core design principle.
+The EUDI Wallet ecosystem prioritises User-centricity as a core design principle.
-This means placing user needs and experience at the forefront of every design decision.
-The wallet should be intuitive and easy to use, with seamless integration into existing use cases.
+This means placing User needs and experience at the forefront of every design decision.
+The Wallet Unit should be intuitive and easy to use, with seamless integration into existing use cases.
 Users should have clear control over their data and privacy, with transparent information about what data is being shared and with whom.
-Additionally, the wallet should be accessible and inclusive, catering to users with varying technical backgrounds and abilities.
-By prioritizing user-centricity, the EUDI Wallet fosters trust and encourages widespread adoption, ultimately achieving its goal of empowering users with secure and convenient digital identity management.
+Additionally, the Wallet Unit should be accessible and inclusive, catering to Users with varying technical backgrounds and abilities.
+By prioritizing User-centricity, the EUDI Wallet ecosystem fosters trust and encourages widespread adoption, ultimately achieving its goal of empowering Users with secure and convenient digital identity management.

 #### 4.1.2 Interoperability

-The EUDI Wallet prioritises interoperability as a core design principle.
+The EUDI Wallet ecosystem prioritises interoperability as a core design principle.
-This ensures the wallet functions seamlessly across borders within the EU.
+This ensures a Wallet Unit functions seamlessly across borders within the EU.
 Users can travel freely and confidently utilise their digital identity wallets for various services, from e-government platforms to private online interactions.
 Interoperability fosters secure data exchange through standardised protocols, allowing trusted entities to verify credentials effortlessly.
-This not only simplifies the user experience but also strengthens overall security within the system.
+This not only simplifies the User experience but also strengthens overall security within the system.
 Moreover, interoperability prevents market fragmentation by creating a level playing field for different digital identity solutions.
 It fosters